echopen/echopen_prototyping/stable/guide_hardware.md

 ![](images/1_Mother_board/IMG_20170315_103333.jpg){width="5.763888888888889in"
 height="4.322916666666667in"}

-*Sockets :*
+### *Sockets *

+We use 0.1" sockets to connect the daughter boards to the motherboard

 ![](images/1_Mother_board/IMG_20170315_104039.jpg){width="5.763888888888889in"
 height="4.322916666666667in"}

-to plug daughter boards on mother board
+### Preparation

-9 sockets of size 1x19
+For this, we'll be needing 9 sockets of size 1x19

 * first socket on one border (1) for power supply
 * second socket on (6)

 ![](images/1_Mother_board/IMG_20170315_104927.jpg){width="5.763888888888889in"